Interim Dean; Professor, Protected Area Management

 Curriculum Vitae: View/Download CV

 I have been a member of the faculty of the University of Montana since 1993.
-I was Director of the UM Wilderness Institute for seven years and Chaired the Department of Society and Conservation for four years.
-I teach upper division courses in Environmental Interpretation and Managing Tourist and Visitor Behavior.
-My graduate courses are in Advanced Protected Area Management.
+I was Director of the UM Wilderness Institute for seven years and Chaired the Department of Society and Conservation for four years and after a break for another 2 years.
+I teach upper division courses and graduate courses in Protected Area Management and Advanced Visitor Management.
 I have conducted numerous studies for the National Park Service associated with the Visitor Experience and Resource Protection Program and have a continued interest in understanding and monitoring the use of National Parks.
-My current research projectes are on the effects of mass transportation on national parks (specifically related to climate change) and the monitoring of visitor perceptions of soundscape resources.
+My current research projectes are on the effects of mass transportation on national parks (specifically related to climate change) and the monitoring visitor use and experiences.
 I have been working since 1998 on a cooperative program in Protected Area Management with the University of KwaZulu Natal, South Africa which has expanded to include the University of Namibia and the Copperbelt University in Zambia and Monash South Africa.
-I have been co-leader of the International Seminar on Protected Area Management hosted by the University of Montana since 2000.
+I was co-leader of the International Seminar on Protected Area Management hosted by the University of Montana from 2000-2014.
+I am currently the Interim Dean of the College of Forestry and Conservation.

 Doctorate of Philosophy.
 University of Minnesota, St. Paul, MN.
 1994.
 Recreation Resource Management.
 Emphases in public resource planning and social psychology.